mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Disk (OS)

-I need a dedicated disk to install the TrueNAS OS, but from what I'd read, TrueNAS doesn't demand much of its OS disk.
-The OS needs at least 2 GB of space, but TrueNAS doesn't read or write much to the OS disk.
+TrueNAS needs a dedicated OS disk, but from what I'd read, it doesn't demand much of it.
+The OS needs at least 2 GB of space, but TrueNAS infrequently reads or writes to the OS disk.

 {{<img src="kingston-a400.jpg" alt="Kingston A400" maxWidth="600px" caption="The [Kingston A400](https://www.newegg.com/kingston-a400-120gb/p/N82E16820242474) is a fantastic value as a 120 GB M.2 SSD for only $32.">}}